fhildeb/lukso-node-guide/6-blockchain-clients/04-client-setups.md

 - **Consensus Clients:** Prysm, Lighthouse
 - **Validator Clients:** Prysm

+You can find a list of all EVM Clients, their current development and status, plus supported operating at the [Client Diversity Webpage](https://clientdiversity.org/#clients).
+The data is updated frequently and charts feature metrics that are fetched on a daily basis.

 #### Geth

 Geth is the most popular and widely used Ethereum client.
 It's written in the Go programming language.
 Geth can be used for various tasks, including creating smart contracts, transferring tokens, mining ether, and exploring block history.
 It's developed and maintained by the Ethereum Foundation.